Skip to main content

 }

-The store starts the job, subscribes to status updates, and unsubscribes when the component unmounts.
+The store starts the job, subscribes to status updates, and exposes unsubscribe() so you can stop local updates when the component unmounts.

 What Happens